BrianLeek/TheTechGame-Video-Uploader/README.md

 ## Contributing
 If you would like to contribute to this project in any way, feel free too.
 You will be credited for any work you do.
 Please make sure to test your code before submitting it.
 Thanks!

-## Other Notes
-This script only allows for one video to be uploaded at a time to respect TheTechGame's rules.